 Next, take this opportunity to check out a new barbecue restaurant or hiking trail.
-Learn an interesting skill on YouTube.
+Or learn an interesting skill on YouTube.

-Do things that make your heart pulse quicker, and even pick an item off of that summer bucket list you created (like running a 10K).
+This will make you feel alive, and you can even pick an item off of that summer bucket list you created (like running a 10K).